-One disincentive for risky driving is the threat of losing one's licence or having to pay more to renew it.
+One disincentive for risky driving is the threat of losing one's license or having to pay more to renew it.
 This is often enforced through demerit points assigned to drivers caught breaking rules.
 The frequent violation of traffic rules committed by novice drivers is punished more severely than that committed by more experienced drivers.
 Evaluation studies show mixed results on the effects of demerit point systems, in particular regarding their lasting effect.

 Experiences with 'general' demerit systems for all drivers have demonstrated that, after an initial positive effect, the impact decreases over time to zero in conditions where police enforcement is low.
 This indicates that demerit point systems are only effective if the chance of the police detecting a violation is high.
-In addition, the fact that licence revocation as a part of point system may lead to an increase in unlicensed driving also needs to be counteracted in order for demerit point systems not to lose credibility.
+In addition, the fact that license revocation as a part of point system may lead to an increase in unlicensed driving also needs to be counteracted in order for demerit point systems not to lose credibility.
+Recently, a European collaborative project called BESTPOINT (2012) has produced a handbook stating the conditions for getting the best out of a demerit point system.